 After graduating in Fine Art from Oxford Brookes University and the School of the Art Institute of Chicago, Kate Milsom worked in art restoration for many years, where she developed a reverence for authentic materials and an appreciation of the richness and depth of pure pigment.

-Kate exhibits widely around the UK.
-In 2018 her work was featured in vis-à-vis at The University of South Wales, in which a selection of 20 images of women from its own Museum Collection were paired with 20 images of women by contemporary artists from Wales.
-She shows regularly at the Royal West of England Academy Open Exhibition, Bristol, and had her first major show with The Martin Tinney Gallery in 2018, following a group show there in 2017.
+Kate exhibits widely in gallery shows and at art fairs, including at the Royal West of England Academy Open Exhibition, Bristol (most recently in 2022), the Society of Women Artists annual exhibition (2021 and 2020, when she won two SWA awards) and in vis-à-vis at the University of South Wales (2018), in which a selection of 20 images of women from its own Museum Collection were paired with 20 images of women by contemporary artists from Wales.
+Kate had her first major solo show with Martin Tinney Gallery in 2018, following a group show there in 2017.
+She ahs shown work with Gala Fine Art at Battersea Affordable Art Fair several times.
 She has also had work included in selected exhibitions in London, at The Menier Gallery, The Gallery Cork Street, and The Chelsea Arts Club.
 Kate has an increasing following of private European collectors from Southern France to Croatia.